Global Public Health and Science (BS)

 Honors in Global Public Health and Chemistry

-The final component of the honors work is a senior thesis, which must be approved by the faculty adviser and presented in a seminar during the spring semester of the senior year.
+3. The honors program for the Global Public Health and Science (BS), concentration in Chemistry requires 6-12 credits beyond general major requirements (total of 96-102 major credits).
 Because of the rigor of the GPH/Science concentration, students interested in pursuing honors are strongly encouraged to consult with the Department of Chemistry as early as possible to ensure they can meet all requirements.

 Admissions